Vaidehi Yoga: Designing a service system for a live practice

 How does a one-person service deliver a many-person experience, without breaking the one person?

-The blueprint's one rule: the website absorbs every task it can — discovery through decision — so founder time is spent only where human judgment is irreplaceable: the enrollment conversation, the teaching, the retention.
+The blueprint's one rule: The website absorbs every frontstage and backstage task that doesn't need the founder's presence or judgment, so the founder's time concentrates where it's irreplaceable: the enrollment conversation, the teaching, and retention.

 Fifteen competitors, real conversations, and one uncomfortable pattern